MarcoGugli/progetto-01/README.md

 <li> "variable.js" holds and objects that stores all the variables that can be customised by the user.
 <li> "main.js" holds all the variables, errors and functions, linked or imported from the other files.

+### Testing
+We have tested the code on Chrome, Opera, Edge, Firefox and Safari, and it's fully functional.
+The Windows emojis added to the code are seamlessly translated to the MacOS.

 ### Functions
 Here you'll find a detailed explanation to every function we have created.
 <br> <br>